RGB-Outl4w/zapper-TGAB/README.md

 ## Features

 - Phrase-based spam detection for English and Russian
-- Dynamic spam tracking per group chat
+- Dynamic spam tracking per group chat that has this bot
-- Admin command to add new spam phrases
 - Supports additional languages by adding new phrases to `spam_phrases.txt` file
 - Securely stores sensitive information like bot tokens in a `.env` file